MicrosoftDocs/dynamics-365-fraud-protection/content/compliance-and-security.md

 #### Does the application or service let the administrator explicitly grant authorization to data and capabilities based on role and/or function, according to the least privilege model?
 Yes.
 Via Azure AD roles, administrators can grant access within their tenant.

-#### A minimum expectation is support for the Administrator role, User role, Read-Only Administrator (log) role, and unprivileged Administrator (no access to content) role.
+#### A minimum expectation is support for the administrator role, user role, read-only administrator (log) role, and unprivileged administrator (no access to content) role.
 Do you provide this support?
-The application/service doesn't have any roles besides the admin role.
-Users in the Administrator role are responsible for spinning out additional roles within their tenant.
+The application/service doesn't have any roles besides the administrator role.
+Users in the administrator role are responsible for creating additional roles within their tenant.
 For information about how to add and remove roles, see [Configure user access](configure-user-access.md).

 #### If there are sharing permissions in the application, does the application or service let the administrator review user requests for additional access to data?
 Not applicable.

-#### Does the application or service let the administrator user distinguish "administrator users" and "regular users"?
+#### Does the application or service let the administrator user distinguish administrator users and regular users?
 No.

-#### Document the rights that are available for the various roles in the application or service.
-Examples include read-only accounts and the log audit role.
+#### What are the rights that are available for the various roles in the application or service?
-For more information, see the Fraud Protection onboarding guide.
+For more information, see [User roles and access](configure-user-access.md#user-roles-and-access).

 ### Auditing